oslokommune/okctl/docs/post-mortems/0003-argo-deploys-stopped-working.md

 * We were not aware in any way of this breaking change from GitHub.
 They linked blog post above is the only message I could find about it.
-We have now subscribed to this blog, but the blog is filled with non-relevant noise, and we're already following other blogs from Kubernetes and AWS with the same issue.
+We have now subscribed to this blog, but the blog is filled with non-relevant noise, and we're already following other blogs from Kubernetes and AWS, which adds to the noise.

 ## Where were we lucky

-* GitHub used a "brownout" for this, meaning the pushed the change only for 1 day, for then to restore support for the SHA-1 key format.
+* GitHub used a "brownout" for this, meaning they pushed the change only for 1 day, for then to restore support for the SHA-1 key format.
 The intention is to force clients to notice the issue.
 They will implement the actual, permanent change 2022-03-15, so we need to come up with a fix in good time before this, so our teams can roll out a fix before this happens.